mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

         return board().allPatches().ofType("Floor").areExactly(1);
     }

-The method there is I think pretty readable.
-It takes the board, looks at all of the patches, gets only the patches that are **Floor**s, and looks at how many of those there are.
+I think this method is pretty readable.
+It takes the board, looks at all of the patches, gets only the patches that are **Floor**s, and counts how many of those there are.
 If there is exactly 1, then the level has been beaten.

 Next, losing.
-The user loses a game of Tilox if the player jumps into a pit.
+The user loses a game of Tilox if the player has jumped into a pit and been disabled.
 In the `TiloxPlayController` class, insert the method:

     override public function didLoseLevel():Boolean {
         return board().allActors().theFirst().isDisabled();